AdiVarma27/pyAB/docs/quick_start.rst

 Bayesian A/B Test
 #################
 Let us assume we have two Banner Ads and want to run an AB Test to decide on the final version.
-We run the test and collect 1000 samples for each version.
+We run the test and collect 1000 samples per version.
 We observe 100 and 120 clicks for version-A & Version-B respectively **(10 % & 12.5 % Click-through-rates)**.
 From our previous experience, we know that the average Click-through-rate for our previous Ads was around 12 %.

-We first need to import  ``ABTestBayesian`` class and provide prior clicks (``success_prior``) and prior impressions (``trials_prior``).
+We first need to import  ``ABTestBayesian`` class and provide prior clicks ``success_prior`` and prior impressions ``trials_prior``.
 Then, call the ``conduct_experiment`` method with successful clicks and impressions per version.

 For ``uplift_method``, there are three metrics to choose from are ``'uplift_ratio'``, ``'uplift_percent'`` & ``'uplift_difference'``.
 We also choose mcmc ``num_simulations``, which samples from Uplift Probability Density function.